HamzLDN/RemoteDesktop/README.md

 # RemoteDesktop
-Reverse remote desktop application, still in development.
+Reverse remote desktop application which is currently in development.

 I would appreciate a small donation for this project to keep me motivated keep it going.
 This is just the start :)